awsdocs/amazon-athena-user-guide/doc_source/cloudtrail-logs.md

    LOCATION 's3://CloudTrail_bucket_name/AWSLogs/Account_ID/CloudTrail/';
    ```

-1. Run the query in the Athena console\.
+1. Run the `CREATE TABLE` statement in the Athena console\.

 1. Use the [ALTER TABLE ADD PARTITION](alter-table-add-partition.md) command to load the partitions so that you can query them, as in the following example\.